 Malware is a term used to describe malicious software that is designed to disrupt normal computer operation, gather personal information, gain unauthorized access to system resources and exhibit other unwanted activity.
-Malware authors use a variety of physical and virtual means to spread malware that infect devices and networks.
-For example, malicious programs can be delivered to a system with a USB drive or can spread over the internet through drive-by downloads, which automatically download malicious programs to systems without the user’s approval or knowledge.
+Malware authors use a variety of physical and virtual means to spread malware that infects devices and networks.
+For example, malicious programs can be delivered to a system with a USB drive or can spread over the internet through drive-by downloads, that automatically downloads malicious programs to systems without the user’s approval or knowledge.
 Phishing attacks are another common type of malware delivery where emails disguised as legitimate messages contain malicious links or attachments that can deliver the malware executable to unsuspecting users.
 Sophisticated malware attacks often feature the use of a command-and-control server that allows threat actors to communicate with the infected systems, exfiltrate sensitive data and even remotely control the compromised device or server.

 Click here to download Free Malware Removal

 What are the most common kinds of malware?

 How to remove Malware To better understand what malware can do and how to reduce your risks, it’s helpful to break it into categories.
 These categories can overlap and malware developers and operators often rely on a combination of techniques.